 “It’s a four legged-stool: state, local, and federal public health, and private sector partners who should see public health as part of what they do.”

 —Georges Benjamin, MD, president, American Public Health Association

-The COVID-19 pandemic has made it apparent that a resilient public health infrastructure that emphasizes well-being, prevention, and preparedness is central to economic success.
+The COVID-19 pandemic has made it apparent that a resilient public health infrastructure that emphasises well-being, prevention, and preparedness is central to economic success.
 Recentering public health and health care around vital conditions of health can give rise to more social cohesion, greater consumer buying power and consumption of business products, and a more skilled and healthier workforce.19 Moreover, fostering healthy communities can help businesses recruit and retain workers.

-In this future, collaboration between public and private organizations can extend the reach and impact of public health campaigns.
-We see examples of this already today: Uber partnered with the National Urban League, Morehouse School of Medicine, and the National Action Network to offer 10 million free or reduced-fare rides to low-income, Black Americans to get the COVID-19 vaccine, recognizing that this population is disproportionately affected by COVID-19.20
+In this future, collaboration between public and private organisations can extend the reach and impact of public health campaigns.
+We see examples of this already today: Uber partnered with the National Urban League, Morehouse School of Medicine, and the National Action Network to offer 10 million free or reduced-fare rides to low-income, Black Americans to get the COVID-19 vaccine, recognising that this population is disproportionately affected by COVID-19.20

 Public health agencies are poised to work across sectors by providing leadership, guidance, and convening capacity, supporting other entities in their shared efforts to foster the public’s health.
 The format (the who and the what) of collaboratives matters less than partners coalescing around achieving a future where everyone can thrive.21 As businesses aim for greater resiliency and success, they can help to produce a more resilient and equitable society.